Unvil/nodejs-load-modules/README.md

 nodejs-load-modules
 ===================

-This is a test project that can load a bunch of files and maintain a referente with each file load.
+This is a test project that can load a bunch of files and maintain a referente with each file loaded.